Stryper

-Stryper is an American Christian metal band from Orange County, California.
-The group's lineup consists of Michael Sweet (lead vocals, guitar), Oz Fox (guitar), Perry Richardson (bass guitar), and Robert Sweet (drums).
+Stryper is an American Christian metal band.
+The group's lineup consists of Michael Sweet (lead vocals, guitar), Oz Fox (guitar, backing vocals), Perry Richardson (bass, backing vocals), and Robert Sweet (drums).

 Formed in 1983 as Roxx Regime, the band soon changed their musical message to reflect their Christian beliefs, and the band's name was also changed to Stryper.
 They went on to become the first overtly Christian heavy metal band to gain acceptance in the mainstream.
 In 1983, they signed with major label Enigma Records and released their debut album The Yellow and Black Attack.
 In the mid-1980s, Stryper enjoyed their most successful period beginning with the release of To Hell with the Devil, which achieved platinum sales status.
 Stryper went on to release two more gold albums before disbanding in 1993.

 In 2003, Stryper came out of retirement for a reunion tour and subsequently signed a multi-album contract with Big3 Records in 2005.
-In 2013, they signed a multi-album deal with Frontiers Records, and have released Second Coming, which includes 14 re-recorded songs from their first three albums and an album, No More Hell to Pay, released on November 5, 2013, Fallen on October 16, 2015, and God Damn Evil on April 25, 2018, Even the Devil Believes on September 4, 2020, and The Final Battle on October 21, 2022.
+In 2013, they signed a multi-album deal with Frontiers Records and have since released Second Coming, which includes 14 re-recorded songs from their first three albums; No More Hell to Pay in 2013; Fallen in 2015; God Damn Evil in 2018; Even the Devil Believes in 2020; The Final Battle in 2022; and When We Were Kings in 2024.

-Origin of name
+Name

-The name "Stryper" derives from the King James Version of the Bible.
-"But he was wounded for our transgressions, he was bruised for our iniquities:

-the chastisement of our peace was upon him; and with his stripes we are healed."
-The reference is frequently included as part of their logo.
-Stryper's drummer, Robert Sweet, also created a backronym for their name: "salvation through redemption, yielding peace, encouragement and righteousness".
+The name "Stryper" derives from Isaiah 53:5, from the King James Version of the Bible.
+"But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed."
+The passage is frequently included as part of their logo.
+Stryper's drummer, Robert Sweet, also created a backronym for their name: "Salvation Through Redemption, Yielding Peace, Encouragement, and Righteousness".